AM-Stormyr/cart253/topics/variation-jam/README.md

 Each game explores a different mode of slime-mold existence: slowing down, seeking food, or pulsing toward another body.

-Right now the timescales are short and human for demonstration.
-In the future I want these games to unfold in non human slime-mold time:
+Right now the (game) timescales are short and human for demonstration.
+In the future I want these games to be played in non human slime-mold time:

 - Dormancy that lasts ten to twenty four hours
-- Foraging slowed into a careful puzzle
+- Foraging slowed into puzzle
 - Oscillation stretched across long rhythmic cycles

-Think of these versions as early experiments toward that direction.
+Think of these versions as prototypes toward that direction.

 ---